Obscurely/RekoSearch-Public/docs/Infrastructure/README.md

 All of the API Routes resolve to AWS Lambda or ARM, as it is incredibly cheap to run and is more than enough for any of the APIs.

+#### Job Processor

+The Job Processor is a Rust application that is ran on ECS Fargate as a task whenever a new job is added to the queue.
+This allows for infinite scalability, as it can run as many tasks as needed to process the jobs in parallel.

 #### Other

 - S3 for storing files and accessing them fast.